GogoingZX/GogoingZX/README.md

 I'm a passionate learner with a keen interest in data, technology and finance.
 I'm currently exploring the world of **Math, Python, Spark, D3js...** with an eye towards using these tools to build data-driven solutions that address real-world challenges.

-I'm constantly seeking out new challenges and learning opportunities, whether it's working on a personal project or collaborating with others, I enjoy pushing myself to grow and develop new skills.
+I'm constantly seeking out new challenges and learning opportunities.
+Whether it's working on a personal project or collaborating with others, I enjoy pushing myself to grow and develop new skills.

 When I'm not coding, you can find me reading, playing video games, or exploring the outdoors.
 I'm always up for a good conversation, so feel free to reach out and connect! 😊